 Football stats prove differently

-Contrary to what might be believed, a deep look into statistics proves defense doesn`t win championships, at least no more than offense does.
+Contrary to what might be believed, a deep look into statistics proves defense doesn`t win NFL championships, at least not more than offense does.
 In 2012, Moskowitz and Wertheim, authors of “Scorecasting: The Hidden Influences behind How Sports Are Played and Games Are Won,” analyzed data from 45 Super Bowls.

 The NFL’s changes favor offense

 The NFL is always evolving.
 During the past decade, there has been a shift in the league that favors the offense.
 Rules have changed that mostly favor offense.
-For example, with the Concussion Protocol, the ban of hitting a quarterback helmet-to-helmet, and of the “horse-collar tackle,” offensive numbers are hitting an historical high.
+For example, with the Concussion Protocol, the ban of hitting a quarterback helmet-to-helmet, and of the “horse-collar tackle,” offense numbers are high.

 This trend is reflected in recent NFL seasons, which have been dominated by quarterbacks and passing offenses.
 The ball flies more, and apart from Super Bowl 50, recent seasons were dominated by offenses and specifically by Tom Brady and Drew Brees.
 Defense might have won football championships decades ago, but it doesn’t anymore.